-During 2019, the Commission continued to adjudicate claims under its second Iraq Claims Program.
+In 2020, the Commission concluded the Second Iraq Claims Program, which consisted of claims filed pursuant to a letter of referral issued in October 2014 by the State Department's Office of the Legal Adviser.
 The Commission began administering the Iraq Claims Program in 2012, following the conclusion of an en bloc claims settlement agreement between the United States and Iraqi Governments that included provisions for the settlement of claims of U.S. nationals for personal injury and death prior to October 7, 2004, as well as claims of U.S. servicemen injured in the 1987 attack on the U.S.S.
 Stark.
 Claims Settlement Agreement Between the Government of the United States of America and the Government of the Republic of Iraq, Sept.
 2, 2010, T.I.A.S.
 No. 11-522.
 The Agreement provided for a lump-sum payment of \$400 million by Iraq in settlement of all claims of U.S. nationals that fell within the terms of the Agreement.

 By letter dated October 7, 2014, Acting Legal Adviser Mary E. McLeod referred three categories of claims to the Commission for adjudication and certification, including claims for hostage-taking, death while being held hostage, and personal injury.
-This referral letter, which is reprinted as Exhibit 2, below, followed an earlier November 14, 2012 letter from the Legal Adviser referring claims for serious personal injury for adjudication and certification by the Commission.
+This referral letter, which is reprinted as Exhibit 1, below, followed an earlier November 14, 2012 letter from the Legal Adviser referring claims for serious personal injury for adjudication and certification by the Commission.
 The first Iraq Claims Program, conducted pursuant to that referral letter, is described more fully in the Completed Programs section below.